iBug/iBug-source/_home/about.md

   C++,
   C,
   Bash
-  (these are also my top tags on Stack Overflow) and Go,
+  (those are also my top tags on Stack Overflow) and Go,
   Ruby
 - **Software**: